jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

 This is an upgrade from the synchronous approach to fs operations, but we can make the code even more readable by moving from **.then/.catch syntax** to **async/await syntax** enclosed in a **try/catch block**.

-Since we can't use the `await` keyword at the top level (outside a function) we will encapsulate the **fs** code in a function and make it flexible by providing both the filename and content as function arguments.
-We will also `export` the function so we can use it elsewhere.
+Since we can't use the `await` keyword at the top level (outside a function) we'll encapsulate the **fs** code in a function and make it flexible by providing both the filename and content as function arguments.
+We'll also `export` the function so we can use it in other project files.

 ```js
 export async function writeThenRead(filename, content) {